Often a mother is willing and ready to invest in a postpartum doula, but experiences what I call the "dad block". He doesn’t get it yet.

 Don’t panic, I’ve created this guide to getting your man on board just for you.

-Newsflash: becoming a father is completely different to becoming a mother.
+Newsflash: becoming a father is completely different from becoming a mother.

 The man in your life probably won’t get it.

 Dads experience the transition to parenthood differently from women, from the inside out.
 Nature is full of miracles, including this: hormones within a family work symbiotically.
 His hormones will react to childbirth differently to yours.
 Whilst your oxytocin levels go up straight away after childbirth, his often don’t.
 Dads are naturally designed to step into the protector and provider role, keeping you and your baby safe.
 He needs to do this so you can fully and completely embrace baby brain and enjoy that gooey mushy haze of nurturing and nourishing your baby.
 This means you are ready to connect, whilst he is ready to protect.
 It’s natural and normal for him to have his guard up right now, and it’s actually quite sweet!